 Signs That You Have a Serious Knee Injury in Atlanta, Georgia

 It is important to be aware of the signs and symptoms of a serious knee injury in Atlanta, Georgia.
 If you hear any popping sounds, find that you are unable to put weight on your knee, or notice swelling or discoloration, then it is worth seeing a doctor to find out exactly what kind of injury you may have.
 Some knee injuries are extremely painful, while others may cause tenderness and weakness.
 By seeing a doctor as quickly as possible, you can get diagnosed right away and get the treatment that you need.
 You can then discuss your knee injury with an Atlanta, Georgia, personal injury attorney to find out if you have a solid claim for compensation.
-The attorneys at the Bader Law Firm are happy to provide a free consultation and case evaluation to get you started in the right direction.
+The attorneys at Bader Scott Injury Lawyers are happy to provide a free consultation and case evaluation to get you started in the right direction.
 Bring your medical records and any evidence you collected at the scene of the incident for a thorough evaluation.